Tekton Design Lore Reference Speaker Reviewed

 Final Thoughts on the Tekton Design Lore Reference Loudspeakers

 Most audiophiles have to save their pennies to make incremental system upgrades.
 That’s just the reality out here in the real world.
-The advent of Chi-Fi audiophile products have helped on that front as many of these low-priced audiophile components are very strong performers.
+The advent of Chi-Fi audiophile gear have helped on that front as many of these low-priced audiophile components are very strong performers.
 The sea change happening in the world of new low-cost Class-D switching amps is another place to find tremendous value.
 A grand or two now gets you an amp that can give a Class-A design amp costing ten times more a run for its money.
 What kind of speakers do you put with a system like that?
 Tektons.

 The Tekton Design Lore Reference speakers are the right size, the right look, and the right sound to make any audiophile happy.
 Yes, you can go bigger but you don’t have to, especially if you use a subwoofer.
 They are a little bit of a quirky speaker in terms of their little details, but that is a nothingburger compared to the sound that they make, which is riveting.
 The Tekton Design Lore Reference speaker for well under $1,000 per pair can energize a mid-sized room like few other speakers in its price class.